dvdapp/davidnisenbaum/README.md

 ## davidnisenbaum.com

 This is a next.js app for my personal website.
 It's a simple site with links to my various socials.
-Comments and critiscms are always appreciated :)
+Comments and criticisms are always appreciated :)

 ### Getting started